HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 We will conduct initial testing and debugging of the hook and encryption module, optimize the WeChat hook for performance, ensuring low latency and memory efficiency, enhance the encryption module, implementing security checks and performance optimizations.

-We will conduct thorough testing, including performance benchmarking and security audits.
+Furthermore, we will conduct thorough testing, including performance benchmarking and security audits.

 The third phase is the Android development for two weeks.